AccelerateNetworks/DeepSpeech_Frontend/README.md

 A simple flask app that transcribes files served to it via HTTP POST, and redirects the user to the text we were able to get from their audio.

 ## Installation
-First, lets get our base dependencies, for Debian that would look like this:
+First, evaluate if your machine has sufficient resources lets get our base dependencies (see Optimizations).
+Next, install the dependencies, for Debian that would look like this:

 ```
 apt install python3-pip git ffmpeg